WassimBenltaief/ReactiveFB/README.md

 The aim of the library is to :

 - make the use of the facebook api easy and less boilerplate.
-- provide defined facebook utile classes like LoginResult, Profile, Album, Photo directly in the RxJava onSuccess or onNext Methods.
 - expose the facebook api methods to the possibilities of the reactive world like transformations, filtering, composition..

 ### Download :